educbraga/EasyCommit/README.md

 - **Cancellation Option**: Allows cancelling the commit process by pressing ESC.

 ## Installation
 EasyCommit can be installed via Package Control in Sublime Text.
 Simply search for "EasyCommit" and install it directly within your editor.
+Alternatively, you can download the .py file and place it in Sublime Text > Settings > Browse Packages > User.

 ## Usage
 After installation, configure a keybinding to trigger the plugin: